ankitects/addon-docs/src/mypy.md

 you've typed a function name in incorrectly, or passed a string when an integer was expected.

-In PyCharm, click on Terminal in the bottom left, and type 'mypy myaddon'.
+In PyCharm, click on Terminal in the bottom left, and type `mypy myaddon`.
 After some processing, it will show a success or tell you any mistakes you’ve made.
 For example, if you specified a hook incorrectly: